orbkit/orbkit/doc/manual.rst

     6D 10F gfinput IOP(6/7=3)

-- If more than one geometry/atomic orbitals/molecular orbitals sections are present in the .log file, orbkit lets you interactively select.
+- If more than one geometry/atomic orbitals/molecular orbitals sections are present in the .log file, orbkit provides an interactive selection.

 Usage via the Terminal
 ----------------------

-For an overview of the available features, a general help text is shown in the terminal by using the command:
+For an overview of all available features, a general help text can be called in the terminal by using the command:

 .. code-block:: bash

     $ orbkit -h

+orbkit creates an logfile (:literal:`.oklog`) containing all information printed during the calculation.

 Input/Output
 ............

-For a normal density calculation from all occupied molecular orbitals on the standard grid, the following command must be entered in the
+For the standard density calculation including all occupied molecular orbitals on the default grid, the following command must be entered in the
 console:

 .. code-block:: bash